RocketChat/docs-old/guides/administrator-guides/connectivity-services.md

 ![](../../.gitbook/assets/c_8.png)

 7. On your Rocket.Chat server, go to _Administration &gt; Connectivity Services._
 Fill up the "Email" field with the email related to your Rocket.Chat Cloud account and in the "Token" field please paste the registration token generated.
-Finally, hit the "Connect" button:
+Finally, hit the "Connect" button.

 ![](../../.gitbook/assets/c_9.png)